shabaj-ahmed/photo_album/README.md

 This project set out to solve that problem by creating a lightweight desktop application that allows all my photos to be stored in a single, unstructured folder, while enabling meaningful organisation and retrieval through tagging.
 I wanted the ability to add custom metadata to each image, such as the people present, the event, the location, and even the emotion it captures.

-With this functionality, I can easily filter images to find exactly what I’m looking for.
-Whether it’s to reminisce about a particular trip, collect all the photos of a specific family member, or rediscover forgotten memories.
-The application is also designed as a digital photo album to enjoy with friends or relatives, allowing us to rediscover memories togetoger.
+With this functionality, I can easily filter images to find exactly what I’m looking for, whether it’s to reminisce about a particular trip, collect all the photos of a specific family member, or rediscover forgotten memories.
+The application is also designed as a digital photo album to enjoy with friends or relatives, allowing us to rediscover memories together.

 The project prioritises simplicity, privacy, and offline use.
 It is not designed for cloud syncing or large-scale deployment, but rather as a personal, private tool for preserving, organising, retrieving, and sharing cherished memories.

+## Key Features
+- Tag images with people, events, locations, emotions, and dates.
+- Search and filter using multiple tag combinations.
+- Detect and review duplicate images.
+- Perform batch tagging and image operations.
+- Offline use with no external dependencies.

-# System design
+# System Requirements
 This section outlines the design requirements for the photo album application, focusing on what users need from the system and how the system should behave.
 It is divided into three parts: user requirements that describe the goals from the user's perspective, functional requirements that specify what the system shall do, and non-functional requirements that define the quality attributes of the system.

 ## User Requirements (UR)